tarantool/doc/doc/reference/reference_sql/sql-features.rst

         *   -   T321-01
             -   User-defined functions with no overloading
             -   ``CREATE FUNCTION f() RETURNS INT RETURN 5;``
-            -   Fail.
-User-defined functions for SQL are created in :ref:`Lua <sql_calling_lua>` with a different syntax.
+            -   No. User-defined functions for SQL are created in :ref:`Lua <sql_calling_lua>` with a different syntax.
         *   -   T321-02
             -   User-defined procedures with no overloading
             -   ``CREATE PROCEDURE p() BEGIN END;``
-            -   Fail.
-User-defined functions for SQL are created in :ref:`Lua <sql_calling_lua>` with a different syntax.
+            -   No. User-defined functions for SQL are created in :ref:`Lua <sql_calling_lua>` with a different syntax.
         *   -   T321-03
             -   Function invocation